Research Bias – Definition, Types & Identification

 Example

-For your survey, you sample participants in the city center, wanting to examine their consumerist behavior.
+For your survey, you sample participants in the city centre, wanting to examine their consumerist behaviour.
 You do, however, conduct your survey around noon in your mid-break, and are thus excluding all people who have to work at this time of the day.
 Thus, your sampled participants do not represent the whole population.

 • Attrition bias is when only people with the same characteristics drop out of the study, thus leaving it less representative for the whole.
 Avoiding attrition bias can be complicated because you cannot force participants to stay part of the survey.
 You can either try to convince them into staying or take their dropouts into your result analysis.